junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean leaves them for the ghost discussions and excuses himself out of the room.

-He walks down the corridor leading to Cas's room.
+He walks down the hallway leading to Cas's room.

 Jo catches up with him half-way, emerging from the side wall.